GuillermoBustosPerez/Published-Articles/README.md

 # Introduction

 The following repository contains data and code of published articles.
-Markdowns and Notebooks are intended to provide a synthetic workflow for the data and results published in the corresponding article.
+Markdowns and Notebooks are intended to provide a synthetic workflow for the data and results published in the corresponding articles.

-Please, do not hesitate in contact me at:
+Please, do not hesitate in contacting me at:
 guillermo.willbustos@gmail.com

 At the present the repository contains data and code of: